Dinakar2329/AI-Resume-Analyzer/README.md

 This project is provided as-is for demonstration and development.
 Add a license file as needed (e.g., MIT) and update `package.json` metadata accordingly.

 ---

-If you'd like, I can:

-- Add the screenshot image files and wire them into the README.
-- Add a `docker-compose.yml` to run backend + MongoDB + frontend.
-- Add tests or a CI workflow for linting and basic smoke tests.

-If you want any of the above, tell me which and I'll implement it next.